 2. Lack of standardised ESG criteria or guideline.
-The proliferation of ESG reports and increase in public inquiries have led private organizations to come up with their own guidelines.
+The proliferation of ESG reports and increase in public inquiries have led private organisations to come up with their own guidelines.
 Further, different reporting metrics and disclosure standards from ESG-setters, such as the Sustainability Accounting Standards Board (SASB) and the Global Reporting Initiative (GRI), have created unintended confusion in the marketplace.
 As a result, industry players develop or select guidelines based on what is most convenient or advantageous to them as opposed to what will make the most meaningful impact.

 3. Pressure and incentives from market consumers and non market actors (e.g., governments).
-There are motives to communicate positively about environmental performance to gain public favor and increase sales and market share.
+There are motives to communicate positively about environmental performance to gain public favour and increase sales and market share.
 This leads to prioritising PR and marketing messages over substantive action.

 What is the impact of greenwashing on ESG retail investors?